 Astronomy and Physics at Bennington cover a wide range of topics.
 We strive to make all of our classes interactive and involve student-driven exploration of topics.
 Most astronomy classes involve observing at Stickney Observatory and the introductory physics lab features a student-designed project as a culminating activity.

 Recent courses in Astronomy have included an introductory class exploring the conditions necessary for life to evolve on planets other than Earth (“Stars, Planets, Life” Spring 2012) and an advanced class exploring observational techniques, making heavy use of Stickney Observatory to learn observing on a variety of different telescopes (“Modern Observational Techniques” Fall 2012).
-In addition, students currently working on advanced work in Astronomy include:
+In addition, students recently working on advanced work in Astronomy include:

 - A student working on designing and building her own telescope